Meet the Maternity Team

 Housekeepers

-The housekeeper wears a dark grey blouse and helps with the everyday running of the ward for the benefit of patients and their visitors.
+The housekeeper wears a dark grey blouse and helps with the everyday running of the ward for the benefit of service users and their visitors.
 They are an important part of the ward team and support the delivery of clinical care by ensuring the ward is a clean, safe, and attractive place.
 Housekeepers coordinate a range of services including catering, cleaning, maintaining the environment and equipment and ordering resources for the ward.

 Ward Clerks